-How much is my Tech Worth?
+How much is my tech worth?

-How much is my Tech Worth?
+How much is my tech worth?

 Nowadays you can re-sell pretty much anything.
 There is a growing second-hand market in most items.
 For example, a 2019 article showed that the fashion resale market is exploding, growing 21 times faster than the retail market over the past three years.
 Much like the market for recycled fashion, the market for second-hand technology has also seen large growth.
 This growth will be further fueled by new legislation, such as the EU “right to repair”.

 Technology is no longer disposable, the better manufacturers produce well-made devices that are made to last.
 And with the pace of innovation slowing down, and the push to “right to repair”, these devices can still remain “current” for a number of years.
-Manufacturers (read Apple!) will also be forced to keep software updates available to all their devices (depending n speed of course).
+Manufacturers (read Apple!) will also be forced to keep software updates available to all their devices (depending on speed of course).
 The fact we can now get value for our devices after the first use will also encourage consumers and businesses to invest in better tech at the outset.

 The more we re-use the better it is for the environment.
 The less new technology being produced means less raw materials that have to be extracted from the earth.
 Less carbon is also produced by the manufacturing process and there are less air miles moving raw materials or the final product all over the world.
 Less disposal means less that ends up in landfill.